euroargodev/argo-metadata-validator/README.md

 **Development**

-[Poetry](https://python-poetry.org/) is used to manage the building of this package (.whl & .tar.gz files), and Poetry can be used to install the package dependencies for you.
+[Poetry](https://python-poetry.org/) is used to manage the building of this package and managing the package dependencies.

 To run the script locally:
 - `poetry install`